m-chele/sales-taxes/retrospectiv.md

 # Spent time
-about 11 hours working 1 hour a day (with a two weeks pause for holidays ;) )
+about 17 hours, working 1 hour a day (with a two weeks pause for holidays ;) )

 # My assumptions
 * parsing input is out of scope